 Validity The validity period of the rule.
 You can set this parameter to 5 Minutes, 10 Minutes, 30 Minutes, 60 Minutes, 90 Minutes, 120 Minutes, or Permanent.

-In this example, after configurations are complete, if a request is sent to a
+In this example, if a request is sent to a page that contains

 - If you create multiple rules, the priority of a rule depends on its rank in the rule list.
 The higher the rank, the higher the priority.
-The system compares a request against rules based on their priorities.
-The higher the rule priority, the sooner the rule is compared.
+The system matches a request against rules in sequence based on their priorities.
+The higher the rule priority, the earlier the rule is matched.

-- If a request meets multiple match conditions of different rules, the action of the rule with the highest priority takes effect.
+- If a request meets match conditions of multiple rules, the action of the rule with the highest priority takes effect.

 In most cases, the root directory of a website does not receive POST requests.
-If HTTP flood attacks occur, your website may receive a large number of POST requests that target the root directory.
-We recommend that you check whether these requests are valid.
-If these requests are invalid, you can use accurate access control rules to block them.
-The following figure shows sample configurations.
+If an HTTP flood attack occurs, your website may receive a large number of POST requests that access the root directory.
+We recommend that you check whether these requests are normal.
+If these requests are suspicious, you can use accurate access control rules to block them.
+The following figure shows the example configuration.

 - Click Create Rule.

-- In the rule list, find the target rule and click Edit in the Actions column.
+- In the rule list, find the rule that you want to edit and click Edit in the Actions column.

 - In the Edit Rule dialog box, modify the rule settings and click OK.
-Configure the rule settings in the same way you create a rule.
-However, you cannot change the value of Name.
+Configure the rule settings the same way as you create a rule.
+You cannot change the value of Name.

-- In the rule list, find the target rule and click Delete in the Actions column.
+- In the rule list, find the rule that you want to delete and click Delete in the Actions column.